Borg BL2201SCECP Mechanical Digital Lock - Knob Keypad - Satin Chrome - Easicode Pro - Holdback

 - Satin chrome finish.

-- Fully mechanical – no batteries, no wiring, no power source.
+- Fully mechanical - no batteries, no wiring, no power source of any kind.

 - 60mm anti-thrust stainless steel tubular latch.